montethinks/mm_talk/_posts/2017-03-20-S3-and-Jekyll.md

 layout: post
 title:  "Serving Jekyll static site on AWS S3"
 ---

-This is a reference for setting up AWS S3 bucket to host static.
+I'm writing a quick reference for setting up AWS S3 bucket to host static.
 Jekyll is being used to build the site.
 This will be a multi-part series that will eventually cover using Route 53 DNS Resoultion for adding a custom domain and a CloudFront content delivery network.

+_Note: The contents of this post are a work in progress._

 First steps to hosting a static website using AWS S3: